eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.181
+- Factory Automation description changed to stop people asking how to upgrade it again after they temporal rift :P
+- Fixed some transparency stupidity (btw yes if there's a lot of notifications on the screen, some will not go transparent at all until the others have vanished)
+- Added an explanatory note to Bag Burning so people don't think it's broken and "fix" it with the console. *ahem*

 ## 3.18
 - Lots more icons from BlitzGirl
 - Temporal Rift fixed for infinite castles, like Molpy Down